sidiandi/ttaudio/README.md

 ttaudio converts a collection of *.mp3 or *.ogg audio files into a single *.gme file to play on the [Ravensburger TipToi](https://www.ravensburger.de/shop/tiptoi/index.html) pen.

+**IMPORTANT:**
+ttaudio is neither offered nor supported by Ravensburger.
+All information shown here was consolidated by independent hobbyists and only for educational purposes.
+The authors do not take any liability for possible damages.

 ## Main Window

 ![Screenshot of MainForm](/doc/screenshot_mainform.png)